hivejs/docs/setup/installation.md

 * `hive-auth-github`
 * `hive-auth-guest`

 Both implement allow-all authorization.
 Which means you don't want to use them in production (which you shouldn't use hive for, yet, anyway).
 That being sad, especially hive-auth-guest works splendidly for testing.
-You can install it by running `npm i hive-auth-guest` in your instance directory.
+You can install it by running `npm install hive-auth-guest` in your instance directory.

 ## Fix babel
 Currently a lot of modules used by hive on the client-side depend on an outdated version of the babel tool, but work with the latest version if you remove their `.babelrc` files.